 Homestead Road is envisioned to become a boulevard with bike and pedestrian improvements and new bicycle and pedestrian crossings at De Anza Boulevard, Blaney Avenue, Wolfe Road, and Tantau Avenue.
-This will provide better access for people moving east/west through the city north of Interstate 280, linking neighborhoods in the western part of the city with Homestead High School, Homestead Square Shopping Center and Apple Campus 2 to the east.
+This will provide better access for

 Buildings will be located closer to the street with parking mostly to the side and rear.
 In the case of larger sites, large buildings may be placed behind parking; however a substantial portion of the front of the site should be lined with active uses such as retail/restaurant pads, and plazas.
 Buildings should include pedestrianoriented elements with entries, retail, lobbies, and active uses along the street.
 Parking areas along the street will be screened with street trees.
 Residential buildings will provide stoops and porches along the street and side streets.
 Taller buildings should provide appropriate transitions to fit into the surrounding area.